wolfgangasdf/reftool5/README.md

 # Reftool 5

-Reftool is a scientific reference manager, similar to [Zotero](https://www.zotero.org) and [Mendeley](https://www.mendeley.com), but focussed on scientific article management.
-I use it since 2006, [the old reftool](https://bitbucket.org/wolfgang/reftool) was Eclipse RCP based, Reftool 5 now uses simply JavaFX that is included in Java 8, making it much smaller and faster (reftool 4 data is automatically migrated); but most important, development is very easy.
-Reftool 5 is stable and constantly improved because I use it daily.
-The code is pretty clean and you can easily modify it if you wish.
+Reftool is a scientific reference manager, similar to [Zotero](https://www.zotero.org) and [Mendeley](https://www.mendeley.com), but focused on scientific article management.
+Reftool 5 uses simply JavaFX that is included in Java 8, and it is pretty stable (I use it daily since 2006).
 Why do I not use Zotero?
 I would like to but: (i) Too slow for 10,000 articles. (ii) Daily work needs too many clicks, it doesn't fit my workflow.
 This appears to be design-based to me and can't be solved easily (also because of XUL...).
 Further, scala is a beautiful language worth learning; and it's cross-platform thanks to the Java VM!